Best Pregnancy Safe Self Tanner (Updated 2026 Guide)

 CAUTION

 Phenoxyethanol is a preservative in cosmetics and personal care products.
 Has FDA warnings for nursing products due to central nervous system effects.
-A preservative with FDA warnings for nursing products due to potential central nervous system effects.
-Found in 47 of 64 self tanners reviewed choose phenoxyethanol free options during pregnancy.
+A preservative that has FDA warnings specifically for nursing products due to potential central nervous system effects.
+Found in 70% of self tanners in our database.

 parfum